nuomizai/DQN/README.md

 # DQN
-a implement of Deep Q Network to train CartPole
+An implement of Deep Q Network to train CartPole

 Run this repository with the following command